 Fraud detection systems fight against intelligent human actors who quickly change tactics when exposed.
 It means they work with shifting data sets.
 Alibaba stepped up to the challenge by generating formidable digital adversaries to train their ML software.
 These adversaries anticipate how real fraud perpetrators might shift directions or adjust their approaches.

-While non-AI chatbots can only respond to keywords or button clicks, ML chatbots are capable of offering “human” conversations and responding to random questions.
+While non-AI chatbots can only respond to keywords or button clicks, ML chatbots generate human-like conversations and respond to random questions much like a person would.
 The more these AI chatbots interact with users, the more they learn about the eCommerce platform, its products, and how it can serve its customers.

 After intensive training, these conversational chatbots learn to perform complex tasks like upselling relevant products, addressing long-term needs, and providing customized coupons.

-With ML chatbots, your business can provide 24/7 service, gather customer data, increase sales, personalize the customer experience, build brand awareness, boost customer satisfaction, improve agents’ productivity, generate more leads, and reduce costs.
+With ML chatbots, your eCommerce team can provide 24/7 service, gather customer data, increase sales, personalize the customer experience, build brand awareness, boost customer satisfaction, improve agents’ productivity, generate more leads, and reduce costs.

-Here’s a good example.
-In the Christmas season, LEGO decided to boost its online sales by providing customers with gift recommendations.
-To make this happen, they released their first chatbot operating on Messenger.
+Here’s a case in point.
+During the Christmas season, LEGO decided to boost its online sales by providing customers with gift recommendations.
+They released their first chatbot operating on Messenger.
 It was so successful that LEGO decided to keep it.
-Now, Ralph the chatbot helps customers pick a perfect present throughout the year.
+Now, Ralph the chatbot helps customers pick the perfect present throughout the year.
 It first segments the customer into relevant categories and then personalizes its gift recommendations.
 Ralph’s highly engaging and conversational approach keeps users hooked.

 Levi Strauss & Co. has its own chatbot, The Virtual Stylist, which uses a conversational tone to engage with customers.
 It explores people’s preferences and uses the information to provide fashion advice and product recommendations.

 So far, we’ve only discussed ML technologies and how they relate to big brand names.
-Now let’s talk about how smaller players can tap into this advanced tech.
+Now let’s talk about how smaller players can tap into this advanced tech for their eCommerce.